bjsemrad/2024talks/nixtalk.md

 # What else?

-Direnv is a tool that alot of you might use to setup your path in the shell, we can make it flake away on a system with nix.
+Direnv is a tool that alot of you might use to setup your path in the shell, we can make it flake aware on a system with nix.
 ```bash
 cd dev4/
 ```